haraldpdl/oscom2_app_paypal/README.md

 ## Legacy Changes

 1. Administration Tool Navigation Menu Box
+2. Default Shipping Rate Selection
-2. Administration Tool and Catalog Hooks
+3. Administration Tool and Catalog Hooks
-3. Administration Tool Order Administration Page
+4. Administration Tool Order Administration Page

-Only the changes in (1) are required to add the PayPal App links to the Administration Tool.
-Changes (2) and (3) are optional and are needed if transaction management is to be added to the Administration Tool Orders management page (this requires a new order management page which may overwrite installed Add-Ons).
+Only the changes in (1) and (2) are required to add the PayPal App links to the Administration Tool and to update the default shipping rate selection.
+Changes (3) and (4) are optional and are needed if transaction management is to be added to the Administration Tool Orders management page (this requires a new order management page which may overwrite installed Add-Ons).

 _The versions described below are inclusive of the version stated (eg, v2.3.3.2 affects all versions up to and including v2.3.3.2)._